WOOF, trying to find out why your dog keeps wanting to go in the crate? Sniff out 7 reasons why your dog refuses to come out!

 - Licking lips (with no food around)

-#2 Your Dog is Spending TOO MUCH Time Inside
+#2 Your Dog is Spending TOO MUCH Time Inside (or has a history of long-term, excessive crating)

 Sorry for all you pro-crate folks out there, but a “crate” is just a fancy word for “cage.”
-This is the truth, and honestly, there is no way around bending the truth.
-When a dog has been denied the freedom to move around willingly for long periods, then two things can happen – either he goes crazy and spurts out of the crate as soon as the door swings open OR he can feel completely dejected.
-If you’re crating your dog for more than 8 hours total a day, then he is spending way too much time getting locked up.
-While crates are widely used as a tool for potty training (based on the concept that dogs don’t usually soil where they sleep), their regular use should dwindle and eventually diminish as your dog graduates from potty training.
+This is the TRUTH, and honestly, there is no way around bending the truth.
+When a dog has been denied the freedom to move around and relieve themselves at will for long periods, two things can happen – either he goes crazy and spurts out of the crate as soon as the door swings open OR he can feel completely dejected and withdrawn.

-The real pawblem with crates is that a few hours of confinement can quickly turn into 9-10 hours when you’re away for work, and then another 8 hours overnight.
+The real pawblem with crates is that a few hours of confinement can quickly turn into 9-10 (or even longer) hours when you’re away for work, and then another 8 hours overnight.
 GRRR, that is a whoppin’ 17-18 hours a day to be locked up!
 No matter how you try to justify it, no dog should ever spend the majority of his life inside a cage – it’s simply NOT humane.
-The rule of claw is 8 hours TOPS daily for healthy adult dogs whereas puppies and geriatric senior dogs should not spend more than a few hours in confinement.
-Sniff out how long dogs can “hold their pee.”
+Please don’t get a dog just to lock him up!
+As sentient individuals, dogs aren’t toys that you can “put away” (out of sight, out of mind) whenever you’re done with them.
+Plus, there are more humane and effective ways to potty train your dog WITHOUT a crate.

 #3 Your Dog is Sick

 When dogs aren’t feeling well, they just want to be left alone (just like humans).
-Hence, illness can be another reason why your dog keeps wanting to go in the crate.
-If you know for a fact that your dog is NOT afraid or uncomfortable of his surroundings (let’s bark that nothing has changed in his environment, and now he’s suddenly walking back to his crate all the time), then there is a very good chance that he is sick. 🙁 If you are unable to entice him to come out with his favorite food or treat, then please take him to the veterinarian immediately.
-Acting fast can save a life.
+Whether the illness is minor or life-threatening, dogs will naturally retrieve to a quiet space where they can rest.
+Therefore, illness can be a valid reason why your dog keeps wanting to go in the crate.
+If you know for a fact that your dog is NOT afraid or uncomfortable of his surroundings (let’s bark that nothing has changed in his environment, and now he’s suddenly walking back to his crate all the time), there is a very good chance that he is sick. 🙁

 #4 Your Dog is Sad or Depressed